linkerd/website/linkerd.io/content/2/getting-started/_index.md

   | kubectl apply -f -
 ```

-You can take a look at this by forwarding the `web` pod to localhost and looking
+Before we mesh it, let's take a look at the app.
+If you're using [Docker for
+Desktop](https://www.docker.com/products/docker-desktop) at this point you can
+visit [http://localhost](http://localhost) directly.
+If you're not using
-at the app in your browser.
-To forward `web` locally to port 8080, you can run:
+Docker for Desktop, we'll need to forward the `web` pod.
+To forward `web`
+locally to port 8080, you can run:

 ```bash
 kubectl -n emojivoto port-forward \